raajie/ramac_89/README.md

-Credit Risk Analysis EDA
+Credit Risk Analysis EDA Fintech Projects

 INTRODUCTION:

-Fintech Projects
+  This EDA focusses on customers' credit score to determines a borrower’s ability to meet their debt obligations and the lender’s aim when advancing credit.